ssfc/Note/EnglishNote/paper_writing.md

 ## Linguistic features
 ### L1: How to achieve plainness, precision and objectivity while following the stereotype of writing in English as writers did in preparation for some L2 testing essays?
 1. Pay attention to **plain, precise and objective expression**; (2023年1月19日)
+2. chatGPT: To achieve plainness, precision, and objectivity in writing, it is important to use **clear** and simple language, avoid using overly complex sentence structures, and provide **evidence and examples** to support any claims made.
+To follow the stereotype of writing in English as used in preparation for L2 testing essays, it is important to adhere to **standard grammar** and punctuation rules, use a **formal and academic tone**, and avoid using colloquial or idiomatic expressions.
+Additionally, it is important to be objective and avoid using personal bias or opinion in the writing.

 ### L2: May the writer’s preferences of some single verbs, like “find” or ”look into” instead of “identify” “or investigate”, remind readers of an immature writer?
 1. Pay attention to **more formal expression**.
 (2023年1月19日)